 Kevin Lamotte made his POV debut in 2009 as lighting designer for La traviata.
-He returned in 2011 for Wagner's The Flying Dutchman and is the lighting designer for POV's 100th production, Verdi's Falstaff.
+He returned in 2011 for Wagner's The Flying Dutchman and in 2013 for POV's 100th production, Verdi's Falstaff.
+In October 2014 he is lighting designer for Das Rheingold.

 Mr. Lamotte is one of Canada's leading lighting designers and has created lighting designs for most of the country's theatre, dance and opera companies.
 He is Director of Lighting Design for the Shaw Festival and has ongoing associations with the National Ballet of Canada and Toronto's Soulpepper Theatre Company.

 Kevin has been with the Shaw Festival for over two decades as a lighting designer.
-His most recent designs include Guys and Dolls, Enchanted April, Peace in our Time: A Comedy, Hedda Gabler, His Girl Friday, Heartbreak House, and Present Laughter.
+His most recent designs include The Philadelphia Story, The Philanderer, The Sea, The Mountaintop, Guys and Dolls, Enchanted April and Peace in our Time: A Comedy.

 In addition to his work at The Shaw, Kevin has created lighting designs for most of Canada's theatre, dance and opera companies.
-Recently he designed the lighting for The Barber of Seville (Vancouver Opera), Forever Marilyn (Aventa Ensemble), Belle Moral (National Arts Centre), A Raisin in the Sun (Theatre Calgary and Soulpepper Theatre), Rosencrantz and Guildenstern Are Dead, The Royal Comedians, Endgame, The Aleph and A Month in the Country, (Soulpepper Theatre).
-Additional lighting credits include Democracy (Tarragon Theatre), A Clean House and Of Mice and Men (Canadian Stage Company), An Italian Straw Hat and The Contract (National Ballet of Canada), and A Christmas Carol, Enron, To Kill a Mockingbird, One Flew Over the Cuckoo's Nest (Theatre Calgary); Uncle Vanya (Vigszinhaz, Budapest).
+Recently, he designed the lighting for Canadian Stage's production of London Road and the Company Theatre's production of Belleville.
+Select lighting credits include Rosencrantz and Guildenstern Are Dead, The Royal Comedians, Endgame (Soulpepper Theatre Company); I Send You This Cadmium Red (Art of Time Ensemble); Marilyn Forever (Aventa Ensemble); The Barber of Seville (Vancouver Opera); Belle Moral (National Arts Centre), A Raisin in the Sun (Theatre Calgary and Soulpepper Theatre), Additional lighting credits include Democracy (Tarragon Theatre), A Clean House and Of Mice and Men (Canadian Stage Company), An Italian Straw Hat and The Contract (National Ballet of Canada), and A Christmas Carol, Enron, To Kill a Mockingbird, One Flew Over the Cuckoo's Nest (Theatre Calgary); Uncle Vanya (Vigszinhaz, Budapest).

 Kevin is the recipient of the Province of Ontario's Pauline McGibbon Award, a nominee for the 2006 Siminovitch Prize in Theatre, as well as other national awards and nominations including the Jessie Richardson Theatre Award (Vancouver), a Dora Mavor Moore Award (Toronto), the Betty Mitchell Award (Calgary) and Prix de la Masque (Montreal).